-Our 9th-12th grade late assignment policy is as follows:
+Our 9-12th grade late assignment policy is as follows:

-- 1. The first time a student turns in an assignment late, they will meet with the teacher for a conference and develop a written plan for success. - 2.
-The second time a student does not complete an assignment by the set deadline, parents will be notified through an email from the teacher. - 3.
+- 1. The first two times a student does not complete an assignment by the set deadline, parents will be notified through the "zero" in the gradebook. - 2.
 The third time a student does not complete an assignment by the set deadline, parents will be notified.
-At this time, a meeting will be set up with the teacher, student, and parents to develop a plan for the student that will set them on a path for success in the class. - 4.
-The fourth time a student does not complete an assignment by the set deadline, the student will be ineligible in their extracurricular activities for two weeks.
-In addition, the student must obtain signatures from each teacher that they have all assignments up to date in every class submitted before they are reinstated.
+At this time, a meeting will be set up with the teacher, student, and parents to develop a plan for the student that will set them on a path for success in the class. - 3.
+The fourth time a student does not complete an assignment by the set deadline, parents will be notified via email, and the student will be ineligible in their extra-curricular activities for two weeks.
+In addition, the student must obtain signatures from each of his/her teachers that they have all assignments up-to-date in every class submitted before they are reinstated.
 This includes sports, drama, Student Council, Student Ambassadors, and any other clubs in which they participate.
-At this time, previously instated academic plans will be reviewed and amended based on student needs. - 5.
-The fifth time a student does not complete an assignment by the set deadline, the student and parent will have a meeting with Dr. Lohse and may be removed from the course.
+At this time, previously instated academic plans will be reviewed and amended based on student needs. - 4.
+The fifth time a student does not complete an assignment by the set deadline, the student and parent will have a meeting with the principal and may be removed from the course.
 The student will be required to make up the credit either in the next school year if their schedule will allow, or through alternate means.